kailash-manasarovar/statement/docs/timeline/2024/august.md

 | Suspect targets |
 |-|
 | ![pic]( ../../content/images/targeted-women/1.png ){width=55%}
 This looks like a first meeting.
-Has she traveled, she appears to have her overnight back with her.
-There are pictures later on which show her in a video shoot of some sort. |
+Has she traveled over?
+She appears to have her overnight back with her.
+There are pictures later on which show her in a video shoot of some sort with much longer hair. |
 | ![pic]( ../../content/images/targeted-women/2.png ){width=55%} |
 | ![pic]( ../../content/images/targeted-women/3.png ){width=55%} |
 | ![pic]( ../../content/images/targeted-women/4.png ){width=55%} |